Sanglorian/orcus/Orcus Monsters - current.md

 > **Empty Vessel**
 > If the ostovite riding the bone chariot is ever incapacitated or leaves the bone chariot, the bone chariot cannot take any actions until an ostovite rides it again.

+Skeletons as assembled by someone with only a passing familiarity with or interest in human anatomy.

+##### **Game Master tips**

+The players will likely assume that the ostovite and its chariot are a single creature.
+Assume they are attacking the chariot unless they specify otherwise.
+When the ostovite is ready to attack, it lifts the chariot’s bone mask.
+At some point, they will tweak that the chariot’s skittering silver “tongue” is an armor-plated insect with a hundred chitinous legs gripping onto the chariot.

+Since a chariot stops working when its ostovite is destroyed, the heroes may start targeting the ostovites with attacks.
+Some things they may choose include:

+* The default is simply to attack the ostovite through the bone chariot.
+The ostovite has cover, and gets resistance from the chariot until the chariot is staggered.
+* They may pull the chariot’s mask off to leave the ostovite exposed.
+Make a Strength check vs Fortitude.
+* They may ready an action to attack when the ostovite attacks.
+* Any other creative solution will do.

 > #### Ostovite
 >